-Since explosion is a process that creates energy
+Since explosion is a process that creates similar

-in all directions, the mass distrinbution of the debris in
+energy in all directions, the mass distribution of the debris

-the resulting "belt" should be similar in the axial
+in the resulting "belt" should be similar in the

-and radial directions.
-This is due to the elementary conservation
+This is due to the elementary conservation of momentum principle.

 belt" between Mars and Jupiter is similar in axial and